-To turn the Panic Alarm feature on or off, push and hold the panic button on the key fob for at least one second and release.
-When the panic alarm is on, the headlights will turn on, the park lights will flash, the horn will pulse on and off, and the turn signal lights will flash.
+To turn the Panic Alarm feature on or off, push the Panic button on the key fob.
+When the Panic Alarm is activated, the turn signals will flash, the horn will pulse on and off, and the interior lights will turn on.

-The panic alarm will stay on for three minutes unless you turn it off by either pushing the panic button a second time or drive the vehicle at a speed of 5 mph (8 km/h) or greater.
+The Panic Alarm will stay on for three minutes unless you turn it off by either pushing the Panic button a second time or drive the vehicle at a speed of 15 mph (24 km/h) or greater.

-- The interior lights will turn off if you turn the ignition switch to the ACC or ON/RUN position while the panic alarm is activated.
-However, the exterior lights and horn will remain on. - You may need to be less than 35 ft (11 m) from the vehicle when using the key fob to turn off the panic alarm due to the radio frequency noises emitted by the system.
+- The interior lights will turn off if you place the ignition in the ACC or ON/RUN position while the Panic Alarm is activated.
+However, the exterior lights and horn will remain on. - You may need to be less than 35 ft (11 m) from the vehicle when using the key fob to turn off the Panic Alarm due to the radio frequency noises emitted by the system.